Israeli soldiers assault two Reuters cameramen

 Israel's military said on Thursday it took the allegations seriously, but offered no explanation for the assault that occurred on Wednesday evening in the heart of Hebron.

-"The regional brigade commander was ordered to open an investigation," Israeli Defence Forces spokeswoman Avital Leibovich said in an email.
+"The regional brigade commander was ordered to open an investigation," Israeli Defense Forces spokeswoman Avital Leibovich said in an email.
 No further information will be provided until the investigation is complete.

 Yousri Al Jamal and Ma'amoun Wazwaz said a foot patrol stopped them as they were driving to a nearby checkpoint where a Palestinian teenager had just been shot dead by an Israeli border guard.